 Expression null Values

-Mappings usually work only with values that are non-null.
+Mappings usually work only with non-null values.

 The mapping simply ignores all properties and deltas without a value.